WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 The signature uses a secp256r1 certificate within `https://example.com/`.

-It relies on the `MI-Draft2` response header to guard the integrity of the response payload.
+It relies on the `Digest` response header with the mi-sha256-03 digest algorithm to guard the integrity of the response payload.

 The signature includes a "validity-url" that includes the first time the resource was seen.
 This allows multiple versions of a resource at the same URL to be